PeterPaaan/face-keypoints-detection/README.md

 Detection 15 key points on faces and mask a specific area with a token.
 Model based on `OpenCV` and `Keras`.

 ## How to play with
-To have a quick glance on how this project works, simply run `face.keypoints` by loading the pre_trained model `demo_pretrained_model.h5`.
-The camera on your laptop will be activated and start to detect faces.
+To have a quick glance on how this project works, simply run `face.keypoints` by loading the pre_trained model `demo_pretrained_model.h5`.The camera on your laptop will be activated and start to detect faces.
 A pair of sunglasses will add to the detected face.
 The detection performance looks like below:

 ![face](model_performance.png)